warrenfalk/fuse-box/docs/tsconfig-references.md

 This can lead to a lot of frustrating trying to get **fuse-box** + **monorepo** + **TypesSript** setup very frustrating to work with.

-Although fuse-box will read a `"ts:main"` or a `"local:main"` from a `package.json` to allow you to work around this, it only works for entry points, and has issues with t.
-However, this only works for entry points.
-For example, `import {deeply} from "my-ts-lib/dist/deepfile"` is not solved by this solution and will not work.
+Although fuse-box will read a `"ts:main"` or a `"local:main"` from a `package.json` to allow you to work around this, it only works for entry points, and has issues with transitive dependencies.

+This is despite being perfectly legitimate TypeScript since version 3, supported by both "ts

 This is despite being perfectly legitimate TypeScript.
 I.e. TypeScript has been capable of this using `tsc --build` since version 3 using `"references"` in `tsconfig.json`.
 This is called "Project References"